Pierre-Emerick Aubameyang: Arsenal forward calls on club to convince him to sign new deal

 Live on

-Mikel Arteta, whose side are also still in the FA Cup, will take his side to the Eithad on Wednesday, live on Sky Sports, as the Spaniard aims to maintain their unbeaten Premier League record in 2020.
+Mikel Arteta, whose side are also still in the FA Cup, will take his squad to the Eithad Stadium on Wednesday, live on Sky Sports, as the Spaniard aims to maintain their unbeaten Premier League record in 2020.

 "But in more general terms, we hope we can finish the season well, although fans won't be in attendance unfortunately.